gonzal0lguin/gonzal0lguin.github.io/_posts/2024-01-27-path-sampling.md

 ---
 {% include_relative _includes/head.html %}

-This short project was created by a need to sample points from a classic global planner (such as NavFn) to unstack or give more accurate aypoints to a Reactive RL local planner.
+This short project was created by the need to sample points from a classic global planner (such as NavFn) to unstack or give more accurate waypoints to a Reactive RL local planner.
 This implementation also serves purpose to other local planners that don't need the entirity of a complex global plan and can perform well within a certain range.

 The idea in principle is to obtain the most significant waypoints of a long path, such as the maximum curvature point or the changes in direction, given that straight line segments normally are not a challenge to a planner.
 However, a uniform sampling approach is also provided given that it is the most simple solution.
 Two more approaches are explored, based on the maximum points of curvature and the peaks of the magnitude of the gradient, which in term are quite similar, but provide different results.